 Spring: Complete by First Monday in March

-The Ph.D. program is comprised of reading seminars, research seminars, two oral comprehensive examinations, and the submission and defense of a dissertation.
+The Ph.D. program is comprised of reading seminars, research seminars, one oral comprehensive examination, and the submission and defense of a dissertation.
 Students select a major and minor area.

 The School of Evangelism and Missions Ph.D. program offers the following areas of study (majors):